ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 -   _CSS Classes and Custom Properties that affect the component:_ Unchanged
 -   _Slots:_ The `start` and `end` slots will not be used.
 The `collapsed-icon` and `expanded-icon` slots are set by the nimble-accordion-item in its index.ts, so overriding them will not be supported.

 The Figma design also includes an `error` state.
-This will be controlled with the boolean attribute `error-visible`, which has a default attribute value of "".
-When needed, "error-visible" would be added to the accordion attributes, changing the color of the accordion item border color to red.
+This will be specific to each accordion item and controlled with the boolean attribute `error-visible`, which has a default attribute value of "".
+When needed, "error-visible" would be added to the accordion-item attributes, changing the color of the accordion item border color to red.
 This will be implemented in the accordion styling through conditional css styles based on `error-visible`'s value (ex. `:host([error-visible])` will have styling for when `error-visible` is true).

 Usage guidance for the `error-visible` state will be created, as its usage may be unclear.